jpalmerr/ajak-final-project/README.md

 - square
 - triangle

-and our AI machine will return the correct shape name.
+and our AI machine will return a prediction of the shape name.

 ## Performance Results

-To run test coverage:
-`pytest --cov=lib`

 ## Technologies